Get exclusive money-saving offers and guides

 There are several frustrating and potentially costly issues that could cause settlement to be delayed, including:

-"Often it is the bank that is not ready to release a mortgage because the seller may have put the release authority in late, given many sellers don’t put it in until the property goes unconditional and sometimes this only leaves one to two weeks before settlement.
-Some banks can turn it around in a week but others take up to six weeks to prepare for settlement," explains Katie Richards, a property lawyer for the online law firm Virtual Legal.
+"Often it is the bank that is not ready to release a mortgage because the seller may have put the release authority in late, given many sellers don’t put it in until the property goes unconditional and sometimes this only leaves 1 to 2 weeks before settlement.
+Some banks can turn it around in a week but others take up to 6 weeks to prepare for settlement," explains Katie Richards, a property lawyer for the online law firm Virtual Legal.

-Laura Vickers, principal from Nest Legal in Northcote, Victoria, adds that "the risk of bank error is exacerbated if the purchaser or vendor themselves have been tardy in signing documents or picking up errors by the bank.
-Or if they use a different signature or name on the bank documents as they do on the legal documents."
+Laura Vickers, principal from Nest Legal in Northcote, Victoria, adds that "the risk of bank error is exacerbated if the purchaser or vendor themselves have been tardy in signing documents or picking up errors by the bank."

 Sometimes, the buyer might discover an issue during their final inspection of the property before settlement.
 For example, the buyer might discover a faulty garage door hasn’t been fixed.
 This problem (and its rectification) could be essential to the sale of the property going through.